USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/1712.03574">paper</a> /
             <a href="https://github.com/bldeng/MeshSDFilter">code</a>
             <p></p>
-            <p>Inspired by recent advances in image filtering, we propose a new geometry filtering technique called static/dynamic filter, which utilizes both static and dynamic guidances to achieve state-of-the-art results.</p>
+            <p>In this project, we propose a new geometry filtering technique called static/dynamic filter, which utilizes both static and dynamic guidances to achieve state-of-the-art results.</p>
         </td>
         </tr>
     </tbody>